zolantris/ValheimMods/src/ValheimRAFT/docs/ValheimRAFT_AutoDoc.md

 ### DiscoveryRadius
 - Description: The radius in which a single cannon control center controls all cannons and detect and prevents other control radiuses from being placed.
 Requires a reload of the area when updating.
 - Default Value: 15

+### CannonTiltAdjustSpeed
+- Description: Tilt adjust speed for the manual cannons while using the control center.
+This is a percentage 0% is 10x slower than 100%
+- Default Value: 0.5

 ## PrefabConfig: VehicleCannons